pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 6. Press `i` to enable editing, edit your file, and then press `:wq` to write the file and exit Vim.

-## Binging local folders to Docker volumes (bind mounting)
+## Workin with volumes

-In this example Nginx image will be used again.
-The bind mounting technique is recommended because if you lost the image or the container is running the image, you'll not lose your alterations on the image.

-1. Create a folder with files you want to mirror with Docker.
+1. Create a volume running `docker volume create my_volume`.
+You can inspect your volume info running `docker volume inspect my_volume`
-2. Run the command `docker run -d --name nginx -p 8080:80 nginx -v /Volumes/mac-ssd/studies/study_content/test:/usr/share/nginx/html` to build the nginx image and it be accessible through your 8080 port with free terminal, and mirror the test folder that is inside your local machine to usr/share/nginx/html container directory.
+2. Run the command `docker run -d --name nginx -p 8080:80 -v my_volume:/app mynginx` to build a new image (in this case nginx), and it be accessible through your 8080 port with free terminal.
+3. Run the command ` docker exec -it mynginx bash` to execute nginx bash with integrated and interactive terminal.
+4. Inside your image dir, create the files you want to persist inside the `app` folder.
+All files created here will be shared with your local volume.

 ## GENERAL TIPS